GuGroup/Finetuner_OCP/README.md

                 update={'gpus': 1, # number of GPU in fine-tuning
                         'optim.eval_every': 10, # In each 10 steps, reschedule learning rate by the loss of validation data, This affect to process time strongly, so set deliberately
                         'optim.max_epochs': 1,
                         'optim.batch_size': 4, # A6000 has about 20-30 max batch_size handle power.
+16 batch size recommended for larger datset
                         'logger': 'tensorboard',
                         # Train data
                         'dataset.train.src': './data/Ag111_train.lmdb', # location of data should be in here.